-Prague is one the most amazing places I’ve ever been.
+Prague is one the most amazing places I’ve ever been to.
 There’s so much to do and see in the city, from beautiful churches to old town squares.
 There are plenty of quirky and touristy things to do in Prague for explorers of all ages, and the city generally tops the list of places to visit in the Czech Republic.

 What is Prague Famous For?

 Speaking of Prague Castle, you definitely can’t skip this on your visit to Prague.
 Built in the 9th century, it’s still the official seat of the president of the Czech Republic.
-Although it’s called Prague castle, and looks like a castle from afar, don’t expect it to be like the medieval castles you tour in Scotland.
+Although it’s called Prague Castle and looks like a castle from afar, don’t expect it to be like the medieval castles you tour in Scotland.
 The castle is more like a medieval town center than a castle when you’re right there on the grounds.
-There are numerous structures and buildings, but it didn’t feel like one of those huge, drafty castles that imagine when you think about a castle.
-I think that is because many of the structures were built independently, rather than all together like we would traditionally think.
+There are numerous structures and buildings, but it didn’t feel like one of those huge, drafty castles you imagine when you think about a castle.
+I think that is because many of the structures were built independently rather than all together as we would traditionally think.

-One of the best ways to see the castle (and the rest of the city) is with a walking tours.
+One of the best ways to see the castle (and the rest of the city) is with a walking tour.
 Walking tours are extremely informative and one of the best ways to explore many central European cities.
 The guides are generally locals who love to show their city off to tourists.
-The best part is that you can explore all the tours Prague has to offer and book online before you go!
+The best part is that you can explore all the tours Prague offers and book online before you go!

 The Astronomical Clock